 The proprietary version of Rummy, which is published by Mattel.
 Rather than using a traditional 52-card Anglo-American deck, Phase 10 uses its own proprietary deck.
 However, this means that this deck can only be used to play Phase 10.

 A shedding game in which Players, up to four, must discard specific cards into a discard pile, with the top card of the discard pile determining which cards are legal for discard at a given time.
 Also utilizes “special cards” which have special effects, such as skipping the next Player’s turn.

 The proprietary version of Crazy Eights, trademarked by Mattel.
 Utilizes its own special deck, rather than designating cards of particular rank as power cards.

-The most popular variation of Poker, a meld-making game played in the United States, and the one most frequently seen in casinos.
+The most popular variation when it comes to different Poker rulesets.
+This is a meld-making game played in the United States, and the one most frequently seen in casinos.
 Texas Hold’em gives each Player 2 cards, and then Players must play off of the 5 card “Turn, River, and Flop” on the center of the table.

 A unique card-game in which turns are not taken.
 Rather, both Players play simultaneously and attempt to shed their hands one card at a time, moving as quickly as possible in order to run out of cards before their opponent.